JuliaLang/julia/doc/manual/packages.rst

 -------------------------

 The ``Pkg`` module in Julia provides tools for installing and managing third party packages.
-It also manages the dependencies, while installing packages.
+It also manages the dependencies while installing packages.

 Get the updated list of packages with::